openthread/ot-docs/site/en/guides/commissioner/build.md

 ## Commission a joiner

-To use OT Commissioner to commission a joiner, refer to [External Thread Commissioning](../border-router/external-commissioning/index.md).
+To use OT Commissioner to commission a joiner, refer to [External Commissioning](../border-router/external-commissioning/index.md).

 ## License